Mr. Potato Head: Oh, you had to bring that up!

 - Marvel Cinematic Universe:

 - Ant-Man: Scott Lang was once a criminal, who was captured and jailed.
 By the start of the film, he has served his time in prison, and he's ready to start again.
 He gets a job at Baskin-Robbins, but gets fired when his employers find about his past.
 With no jobs to take, he accepts to take part in a theft with his friends.
-Eventually, he ends working with Henry Pym, the original Ant-Man, who gave him his suit.
+Eventually, he ends working with Hank Pym, the original Ant-Man, who gave him his suit.
 Now he is a superhero, and his first job is... to steal something.

 - Avengers: Age of Ultron: During the opening battle, Steve Rogers briefly chastises Tony for swearing.
 The other Avengers find this hilariously uptight of him and throughout the film tease Steve whenever somebody swears around him.
 Steve is embarrassed by the whole thing, considering he wasn't really thinking when he rebuked Tony and even swears himself.